Skip to content Skip to footer

 Trout Creek Ranch Noxious Weed Surveys

-ODLT needs 2-4 volunteers to assist Brooke Gray, our Trout Creek Ranch Restoration Manager, with surveying and removing noxious weeds on Trout Creek Ranch.
+ODLT needs 2-4 volunteers to assist Brooke Gray, our Trout Creek Ranch Restoration Manager, with surveying or removing noxious weeds at Trout Creek Ranch Headquarters, as well as taking solo trips into the Pueblo and Trout Creek Mountains.
 Noxious weeds are plants considered to be harmful to the environment or animals.
 Identifying and removing them can help with our restoration plans, particularly along Trout Creek.
 Removal can include hand-pulling and weed eating.
-The most common weeds found at Trout Creek Ranch include perennial pepperweed, Scotch thistle, Russian knapweed, and whitetop.
+The most common weeds found at Trout Creek Ranch include perennial pepperweed, Scotch thistle, Russian knapweed, Russian olive and whitetop.

 Skills and equipment needed/most helpful: Ability to identify plants (especially noxious weeds) at various stages of the plant life cycle.
 Willingness and ability to hike long distances on uneven terrain and for extended periods of time.
 Ability to hike in various weather conditions.
 We recommend carrying insect repellent and a mosquito net, since there will be bugs in the headquarter meadows.
 Data will be collected using an app called QuickCapture, which will require a smartphone.
 We also recommend having a phone app for navigation (Avenza, Gaia GPS, OnX, etc.) as well as a camera for taking pictures of unknown plants.
 Much could be accomplished hiking in the lowlands of Trout Creek Ranch Headquarters, while navigating to the more remote parcels of the ranch will require the use of a UTV, ATV, or high clearance vehicle.